 But i f you have easy access to bay leaves, you can surely try.

 Now that we’ve discussed the various home remedies to repel and kill the Brown-banded roaches in our home let’s discuss what to do in the face of a serious and growing roach infestation.

 Well, this is where a licensed exterminator comes into the picture!

 Roaches have been wreaking havoc for a long time, and every one of us has been through that nightmare.

 One of the essential things anyone can do is to try and maintain a clean household to prevent these buggers from entering in the first place.

-Stop ignoring the cracks and crevices anymore; close them at the earliest; keep a clean bathroom and avoid stocking up stinky clothes.
+Stop ignoring the cracks and crevices anymore; close them at the earliest; keep a clean bathroom and avoid stocking up on stinky clothes.

 While getting rid of roaches, try using the much safer option of non-toxic chemicals.